IBM ANZ chief: We're resetting relationships

 This new chapter was characterised by multi-cloud environments and digital and artificial intelligence at scale, La Rose added.

-The ANZ chief confirmed that IBM's acquisition of software company Red Hat was is "almost complete".
+The ANZ chief confirmed that IBM's acquisition of software company Red Hat is "almost complete".

 La Rose said the acquisition will be a "big part of how we continue to support the needs of this chapter two".